How AI agents should install, configure, and use Lore to maintain shared context across tools and machines.

 Canonical Lore changes only after explicit approval:

-If a correction is conflicted, use lore corrections reconcile <id> to create a merged proposal.
+If a correction is conflicted, use lore changes merge <id> to create a merged proposal.
 The merge is not canonical until the user approves it.

-If the user wants to discard a local proposal, use lore corrections reject <id>; lore corrections restore <id> is the same Git-like alias.
+If the user wants to discard a local proposal, use lore changes discard <id>; lore changes discard <id> is the same Git-like alias.

 Use lore context list to see repos with daemon-managed Lore context.
 If the user wants to turn off repo-local context, use lore context remove.
 If proposals exist, review them first or use lore context remove --force only when the user explicitly wants to discard local working-copy edits.